 A plan may only be discontinued at the first (3 month) review conference if:

 - Criteria b, c or d (above) apply; OR

 - The original concerns are evidenced to be unsubstantiated to the satisfaction of conference attendees; AND

 - The review conference is attended by key agencies including those who attended the initial conference, OR they have been consulted prior to conference and expressed their views in writing.

-In Derbyshire it is the exception rather than the rule that a child will be removed from a Plan at the first Review.
+It is the exception rather than the rule that a child will be removed from a Plan at the first Review.

 No Child Protection Plan may be discontinued at any review whilst key safeguarding actions are incomplete.